AlexanderSchneier/PyHazards/docs/_sources/index.rst.txt

 ---------------

 **Datasets**
-   PyHazard provides a unified dataset interface for tabular, temporal, and raster data, returning a ``DataBundle`` with splits and specs.
+   PyHazards provides a unified dataset interface for tabular, temporal, and raster data, returning a ``DataBundle`` with splits and specs.

 **Models**
    Extensible model architecture with MLP/CNN/temporal backbones and task heads for classification, regression, and segmentation.